helpguideteam/Youtubetv/index.rst

 **Q1.
 What is yt.be/activate used for?**

-Ans. `yt.be/activate <https://yt.be/activate>`_  is the website you go to activate YouTube on new smart TVs.
+Ans. yt.be activate is the website you go to activate YouTube on new smart TVs.
 You enter a code from your TV at yt.be/activate to link your YouTube account.

 **Q2.
 Do I need a YouTube account to use yt.be/activate?**